SaadatKhan/BMI-Calculator/Chatbot/Readme.md

-# Personal Projects
+# Chatbot

-### This repository contains projects that I did for my passion of learning.
+### This repository contains a chatbot made using the Cornell Movie-Dialogs Corpus.

-This repository is prone to updates as I do more projects during my spare time.
+Use Tensorflow 1.13 for running.
+The link to the data used: https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html